 The intended goals/targets incorporate the plans of the business over the coming period.
 In capturing your cash inflows and outflows, targets such as outlining your future revenue activity and growth, expenditure needs to support the revenue activities and capex needs will help to build a forecast that outlines the cash position your business will achieve should these targets be met.

-Fore more information on cashflow forecasting contact your Davidsons team member or email us at info@davidsons.com.au.
+For more information on cash flow forecasting contact your Davidsons team member or email us at info@davidsons.com.au.

 Disclaimer: this information is of a general nature and should not be viewed as representing financial advice.
 Users of this information are encouraged to seek further advice if they are unclear as to the meaning of anything contained in this article.
 Davidsons accepts no responsibility for any loss suffered as a result of any party using or relying on this article.